Slip and Fall Accidents – Premises Liability

 When a person is injured because a property owner failed to maintain grounds free of hazards, that person may have a claim against the property owner to recover for his or her damages.
 This legal concept is called “premises liability.”

 ReShea Balams is an Atlanta premises liability lawyer who assists people who have suffered slip and falls, trips, violent crime, theft, electrocution, burns or any other injury because of the negligence of a property owner.
 She is a skilled advocate, dedicated to seeking just compensation for his clients.
-Whether you were injured at a store, a home, an office building, a public area or anywhere else, call Balams Law Group today at (404) 445-2005 to schedule a free consultation.
+Whether you were injured at a store, a home, an office building, a public area or anywhere else, call The Balams Firm today at (404) 445-2005 to schedule a free consultation.

 ReShea Balams represents clients throughout the Atlanta area, including Roswell, Sandy Springs, Brookhaven, Smyrna, Marietta, Lawrenceville, Johns Point, Decatur and Milton, or anywhere in Fulton, Cobb, Gwinnett or DeKalb Counties.